Hitchcopse South Sandpit, known locally as 'Cothill Pitt',

 Cothill Fen SSSI/SAC is 500 m away to the north-east.

-Cothill Pit is a sheltered ‘bowl’ surrounded by a row of Scots pine (Pinus sylvestris L.) and provides the hot, still, conditions ideal for specialist invertebrates.
+Cothill Pit is a sheltered ‘bowl’ surrounded by a row of Scots pine, Pinus sylvestris L., which provides the hot, still, conditions ideal for specialist invertebrates.

 Although it has now progressed through succession to mainly grass peppered with young scrub, there are still plenty of early successional stage areas.
 Mostly the site is dry but there is one low-lying, damp, area, which may hold a shallow temporary pond in the winter.
 There is an old concrete ‘haul road’ through the middle from the days when sand was being extracted from quarrying in the Hitchcopse pit area to the north.
 Most of these pits have already been back-filled with domestic rubbish.
 This is the one site that remains, apart from the unfilled section of Hitchcopse Pit.

 Jim Asher of Butterfly Conservation, who lives in nearby Marcham, has survey records going back many years.
 His analysis of butterfly records for Oxfordshire has shown that this site has 30 butterfly species out of the 58 on the UK list.
 He considers it the best butterfly site in the Vale of the White Horse and one of the best in Oxfordshire generally - a first-class butterfly site.
 The abundance of common butterflies, such as marbled whites and small skippers, has been stunning.
 Numerous cinnabar moth caterpillars have been seen on ragwort and 6-spot burnet moths are seen frequently.
 From Jim’s point of view the most important species are the small blue, dingy skipper, small heath and white letter hairstreak butterflies.